Danda1R/ReelRadar/public_html/Project/Proposal.md

 ## Project Name: rrd42-IT202-007

-### Project Summary: This project will primarily use data pull from an API to do something project-specific.
-This project is a media review website, where users can label media as watched, favorite and a rating from 1 to 5.
+### Project Summary: This project will primarily use data pulled from an API to do something project-specific.
+This project is a media review website, where users can label media as watched, favorite, and a rating from 1 to 5.
 They can also see the most popular media from all users.

 ### Github Link: https://github.com/Danda1R/rrd42-IT202-007/tree/prod